Sambor Prei Kuk

 Best Time to Visit

-The best time to visit Sambor Prei Kuk is during the dry season, which runs from November to April.
-The weather is pleasant, with lower humidity and minimal rainfall, allowing you to fully enjoy your exploration of the temple complex.
-However, even during the wet season, the lush greenery and vibrant colors of the surrounding landscape create a unique and enchanting atmosphere.
+The ideal time to visit Sambor Prei Kuk is during the dry season, from November to April.
+The weather is more comfortable, with lower humidity and less rain.
+However, visiting during the wet season offers a different experience, with lush greenery and vibrant landscapes.

 How to Get There